Parkview Health Logo

 MLS 445 – Immunology Lab – 1 Credit

 The Immunology Lab course shares two (2) weeks of content with the Immunology lecture course.
-Laboratory exercises include, but are not limited to, enzyme immunoassays, electrophoresis, and testing for anti-nuclear antibodies (ANAs), rheumatoid factor (RF), anti-streptolysin O (ASO), and rapid plasma reagin (RPR).
+Laboratory exercises include, but are not limited to, enzyme immunoassays, electrophoresis, & testing for anti-nuclear antibodies (ANA), rheumatoid factor (RF), anti-streptolysin O (ASO), & rapid plasma reagin (RPR).

 MLS 450 – Hematology – 3 Credits

-The Hematology lecture course shares five (5) weeks of content with the Hematology Lab course.
+The Hematology lecture course shares four (4) weeks of content with the Hematology Lab course.
 Lecture topics include, but are not limited to, hematopoiesis, staining and counting cells in blood and other body fluids, specimens, test methodology, ancillary testing, and associated normal and abnormal clinical conditions.

 MLS 455 – Hematology Lab – 2 Credits

-The Hematology Lab course shares five (5) weeks of content with the Hematology lecture course.
+The Hematology Lab course shares four (4) weeks of content with the Hematology lecture course.
 Laboratory exercises include, but are not limited to, erythrocyte sedimentation, staining, reticulocyte counting, normal and abnormal WBC differentials, morphology, and body fluid differentials.

 MLS 460 – Coagulation & Hemostasis – 1 Credit